-This summer, the team at K12 Insight kicked off the first-ever State of K-12 Customer Experience Report which surveyed over 500 K-12 leaders on their approach to customer service in schools.
+Over the summer, the team at K12 Insight kicked off the first-ever State of K-12 Customer Experience Report which surveyed over 500 K-12 leaders on their approach to customer service in schools.
 The full report is available for download, so I won’t give everything away.
 But let’s just say I wish I had this data when I was a superintendent.

 Initial findings show that the vast majority of participating school leaders see building community trust (90%) and engaging external stakeholders (81%) as top priorities.
 But, only half feel their districts have access to the training, technology, and resources needed to deliver on those priorities.

-As a result, school districts often rely on what my colleague Dr. Shelby McIntosh calls “old-school” strategies for measuring and improving community engagement and customer experience in their districts.
 While the majority of school leaders we talked to rely on school climate and culture surveys to assess customer service, far fewer are utilizing new forms of training and technology that could potentially transform how their community perceives their schools.

 Implementing a new customer service strategy isn’t easy.
 I know from experience.
 But there are a few lessons I’ve learned over the course of my career that have informed my work as a school leader and now as an advisor.
 I hope you find them useful.